 Along with structural performance, mass timber was chosen for its environmental benefits.
 The District looked at traditional building options for this building.
 However, the 80-year life cycle analysis found the mass timber option to deliver the best value.
 The project will target LEED Gold (with the aspiration to reach Platinum), CaGBC Zero Carbon Building Standard, and the BC Energy Step Code Level 2.

 The Mass Timber Demonstration Program (MTDP) provides funding for incremental costs in the design and construction of buildings that showcase emerging or new mass timber and mass timber hybrid building systems and construction processes.
 The program supports jobs and employment recovery in the design, engineering, construction, and product manufacturing sector.
-BC industry will benefit from lessons learned, results, and research findings that can help support future mass timber projects in the province.
+B.C. industry will benefit from lessons learned, results, and research findings that can help support future mass timber projects in the province.
 Learn more.